laurap-dev/gradebook-docs/features/copy-gradebook.md

 title: Copy GradeBook
 parent: Features
 nav_order: 11
-description: "Duplicate gradebooks for new terms or sections"
+description: "Duplicate a GradeBook for new terms or sections"
 ---

 # Copy GradeBook

-The Copy GradeBook feature creates a duplicate of your existing gradebook, making it easy to start a new term, section, or grading period with the same structure.
+The Copy GradeBook feature creates a duplicate of your existing GradeBook, making it easy to start a new term, section, or grading period with the same structure.

 ## Requirements

 - **Valid License**: ✅ Required
-- **Must be GradeBook**: ✅ Required
+- **Premium License**: ❌ Not required
-- **Premium**: ❌ Not required
+- **Must be using a GradeBook**: ✅ Required

 ## Overview

-Copy GradeBook creates a new gradebook with:
+Copy GradeBook creates a new GradeBook with:
 - Same structure and settings
 - Same assignments (optional)
 - Same students (optional)